Skip to main content

 “You are not fit to be royal blood!
 No wonder they all refused you.”
 He said in rage.

 Ladli Begum stepped across the threshold in tears and saw Arzani Begum standing there, shocked.
 She picked her child up and hugged her mother’s neck.
-Planting a kiss on her forehead she turned to Shehzaade Shahryr “I will pray that I am wrong and we meet again, in a better place.”
+Planting a kiss on her forehead, she turned to Shehzaade Shahryar, “I will pray that I am wrong and we meet again, in a better place.”

 Ladli Begum instructed her eunuch to take them to Shahdara, where the emperor was to be buried, at dawn.
-She took up one of the quarters near the construction site hoping her mother decided to stay there to overlook the construction of the emperor’s tomb.
+She took up one of the quarters near the construction site, hoping her mother would decide to stay there to oversee the construction of the emperor’s tomb.

 “Why are we leaving Abbu behind?”
 Arzani asked once on the journey.
 Ladli Begum held her close and kissed her forehead.